sdeva14/sustai21-counter-neural-essay-length/README.md

 #### [NLP Lab, Heidelberg Institute for Theoretical Studies (HITS)](https://www.h-its.org/research/nlp/people/)

 ** We are sorry that we cannot share the codes due to our server problem at this moment.
 As soon as it comes back, we "will definitely" share the codes as we did for all our previous work. **

+If you have any questions, please let me know directly using Isseus in Github, or emails :)